 Helsinki Airport taxi is the perfect travel option for those tourists who arrive at night or don't want to waste their time searching for public transport or for those who are travelling with little children.
 Still, the price here is much higher than the ticket price for public transport.
 If you choose to go by train, note that it doesn't run 24/7: from midnight till 4 a.m., trains are not available.
 The price for bus tickets is relatively low, that's why this option is really good for all those who want to save money.
-Moreover, there are several bus routes running almost 24/7, so it's not a problem to find the transport and leave the airport.
+Moreover, there are several bus routes running almost 24/7, so it's not a problem to find the transport.
 Please remember that buses and trains will only get you to the city centre, and you'll have to get to your final destination on your own.

 Besides its main function, the airport deals with some other tasks.
 In particular, it's a well-equipped complex allowing tourists to spend some good time inside.
 Helsinki-Vantaa Airport has several hotels, spa centres, as well as different pubs and restaurants, and moreover, you can also go to the Finnish Aviation Museum there.
 Both adults and children will be excited to visit the museum, that's why it's always full of guests.